OfficeDev/office-scripts-docs/docs/resources/samples/copy-tables-combine.md

 ## Sample Excel file

-Download <a href="tables-copy.xlsx">tables-copy.xlsx</a> for a ready-to-use workbook.
+Download [tables-copy.xlsx](tables-copy.xlsx) for a ready-to-use workbook.
 Add the following scripts to try the sample yourself!

 ## Sample code: Combine data from multiple Excel tables into a single table